 Confidential Opiate Use Assessment

 Outpatient treatment has benefits, but significant pitfalls and risks are also associated.

 - Individuals may continue a normal work and home life.
 Outpatient treatment meetings must be attended at a facility of the individual’s choice.
 These meetings are normally conducted daily, so there must be options for travel.

 - Strong willpower is required to complete outpatient treatment.
 There are always significant risks of relapse involved because of environmental triggers.
 It’s important that individuals stay away from elements of temptation or acquaintances that may give them access to heroin.

 Depending on your situation’s specifics, one of these treatment options should be suitable for you.
 However, long-term recovery from opiates doesn’t stop there.
 Aftercare services are also vital for recovery.

-Long-term Recovery from Opiates
+Long-term Recovery from Opiates is Possible

 At Icarus Behavioral Health, we have experience assisting individuals to recover from opiate abuse disorder.
 We provide referrals for medically-assisted detox, top-tier inpatient rehab, and outpatient rehab services to meet your needs.

 All of the important elements mentioned above are available in our programs.
-We provide a holistic approach to healing with an environment conducive to recovery.
+We provide a holistic treatment approach to healing with an environment conducive to recovery.